gogobook/my-asp-dot-net/ch6.md

 result in a value that cannot be stored in a single byte .
 If you want to store this result in a byte variable, you have to convert it back to a byte .
-The following sections discuss two conversion mechanisms supported by C#—implicit and explicit.
+The following sections discuss two conversion mechanisms supported by C#——implicit and explicit.
 Implicit Conversions
 Conversion between types can normally be achieved automatically (implicitly) only if you can guarantee that the value is not changed in